-A scoping process should confirm the focus and establish the content of a SEA, the scope of the analyses needed, the stakeholders to be involved, the approach and methods to be used and the relevant criteria for assessment.
+A scoping process should confirm the focus and establish the content of an SEA, the scope of the analyses needed, the stakeholders to be involved and the relevant criteria for assessment.
 It provides an opportunity to focus the report on the important issues to maximise its usefulness to the authorities, decision-makers and public.
 It does not preclude changes in the scope of the report if the need for them becomes apparent at a later stage.